Why ADHD Women Stay in Jobs They Hate—and How to Finally Leave

 Task Paralysis and Transitions

-The practical side of leaving a job—updating resumes, networking, and applying—can feel overwhelming.
-ADHD brains crave structure, and the chaos of transitioning to a new job can feel like too much to handle.
-This logistical challenge is a major reason why ADHD makes leaving jobs hard.
+The logistical aspects of leaving a job—updating resumes, networking, and applying—can feel paralyzing.
+ADHD brains thrive on structure, and the uncertainty of transitioning to a new job can seem too chaotic to handle.
+This logistical overwhelm is another reason why ADHD makes leaving jobs hard.

 The Sunk Cost Fallacy

-For many women with ADHD, it’s hard to leave because of the time and effort they’ve already invested in a job.
-This “sunk cost” mindset can make it difficult to see the potential benefits of moving on.
+Time and effort already invested in a job can make it hard for women with ADHD to walk away.
+This “sunk cost” mindset makes it difficult to focus on the potential benefits of moving forward

 Taking Action: How to Move Forward in Your Career